 We love food holidays: National Beer Day, which falls today, is at the top of the list (along with World Nutella Day on February 5, and National Ice Cream Day on July 19).
 What better way to celebrate your hard-working self on this gloomy Tuesday than with a cold pint at the end of the day…or at lunch, if you can get away with it.
 Actually, there is a better way: Use today as an inspiration to start planning a trip to a great beer destination.
-Our Trusted Travel Experts weighed in with some of their favorite spots around the world to take advantage of favorite pubs, restaurants with notable beer selections, and picnic spots where nothing beats fresh market food and a local bottle of brew.
+Our Trusted Travel Experts weighed in with some of their favorite spots around the world to take advantage of well-stocked pubs, restaurants with notable beer selections, and picnic spots where nothing beats fresh market food and a local bottle of brew.

-Read Michelle’s Insider’s Guide to Alaska
+Read Judith’s Insider’s Guide to Alaska

 Friends while away entire afternoons at Vaso de Oro, a tapas restaurant in the seaside district of La Barceloneta.
 The place hasn’t changed in 50 years, and the food is consistently superb.
 Try the homemade foie gras and the house-brewed beer. —Virginia Irurita, Trusted Travel Expert for Spain

 Woodstock’s Old Biscuit Mill on Saturdays.
 Over 100 farmers, bakers, grocers, fishmongers, butchers, craft-beer-brewers and chefs set up at this market each week. —Julian Harrison, Trusted Travel Expert for Africa

 Read Julian’s Insider’s Guide to Cape Town and the Winelands